Technical

 Records can be queried by categories or folders by selecting the Tree ID Database Field option as shown below:

 The Value must contain the folder's Tree ID value found on the folder.
-This value MUST be prefixed with spaces to create a 5 character Value.
-For example, the 3 digit number but be prefixed with 2 spaces.
+This value MUST be prefixed with spaces to create a 5-character Value.
+For example, the 3-digit number must be prefixed with 2 spaces.
 Open the folder properties to find the Tree ID value as shown below:

 And/Or